When are the daily closes for the data in the Charts, the API, and the Data Downloads?

 We are not investment advisers – we are a data service.
 Nothing on here is intended as investment advice.
 Consult a registered investment professional and do your own research.

 Do you have a position on the scaling debate, Bitcoin forks, the best stablecoin, or whether any cryptocurrencies are worth investing in or not?

 We have private positions, but we are interested in presenting the data as neutrally as possible without bias.
 We make careful attempts not to take a side on any sensitive issues, even though that might upset some of our readers.
 We are interested in providing accurate data which gives users an insight into the popularity of these assets.

 Why are you only covering 64 assets right now?
 What about the rest of them?

 Due to time constraints and the significant costs and logistical issues involved with running multiple full nodes, we decided to start with the most major cryptocurrencies.
-We are gradually adding support for more as time goes on – we just added Bitcoin Cash for instance.
-Since tokens may have different valuation methodologies, and we’re mostly looking at comparables right now, we wanted to pick a sample of cryptocurrencies for now.
+We are gradually adding support for more as time goes on.
+Since tokens may have different valuation methodologies, and we’re mostly looking at comparables, we wanted to pick a sample of cryptocurrencies for now.
 It’s easiest for us to incorporate UTXO systems.